What is the database ledger?

 Because this is a regular table update, the system automatically guarantees its durability.
 To maintain the single chain of blocks, this operation is single-threaded.
 But it's also efficient, because it only computes the hashes over the transaction information and happens asynchronously.
 It doesn't affect the transaction performance.

-Where are database transaction and block data stored?
+Where are database transactions and block data stored?

 The data for transactions and blocks is physically stored as rows in two system catalog views: